-- School bus bodies shall bear the words SCHOOL BUS in eight-inch black letters on National School Bus Yellow, on the front and back of the bus (lettering between flasher lights).
+- 1. School bus bodies shall bear the words SCHOOL BUS in eight-inch black letters on National School Bus Yellow, on the front and back of the bus (lettering between flasher lights).
 (See page 51 for Multifunctional School Activity Bus identification requirements.)
-The name of the school system shall be on each side of the bus in at least 5-inch, black standard, unshaded letters.
+The name of the school system shall be on each side of the bus in at least 5-inch, black, or NSBY standard, unshaded letters.
+(If NSBY letters are used, the beltline shall be black.)
 Lettering shall conform to "Series B" of Standard Alphabets for Highway Signs.
 Each bus shall be numbered on both sides, front left side and the rear, before being put into service.
 Bumper numbers may be white or yellow.
 An agreement between the manufacturer and the purchaser shall be reached at the time the order is placed as to who will put the numbers on the buses.
-Any other numbering shall be optional. - 2.
+Any other numbering shall be optional. - A. Other lettering, numbering, or symbols which may be displayed on the exterior of the bus shall be limited to symbols or letters not to exceed 64 square inches of total display, near the entrance door (not on any glass), displaying information for the identification by the students of the bus or route served. - 2.
 Only signs and lettering approved by state law or regulation, limited to the name of the owner or operator and any marking necessary for identification, shall appear on the bus. - 3.
 School bus bodies shall display a high quality 6" x 9" warning sticker on permanent, adhesive, vinyl, bumper-sticker material.
 To increase visibility, this sticker shall be mounted just under the first or second rub rail at the left side of the passenger entrance door.
 This sticker shall be worded as follows: